CanonicalLtd/maas-docs/en/intro-new.md

-If you're new to MAAS, take a look at [Explore MAAS][explore-maas] to get an overview of its installation and capabilities, and if you need a more comprehensive overview of the changes in this release, take a look at the [release notes][release-notes].
+If you're new to MAAS, take a look at [Explore MAAS][explore-maas] to get an overview of its installation and capabilities, and if you need a more comprehensive review of the changes in this release, take a look at the [release notes][release-notes].

 ## Performance improvements